We need pregnant women from throughout Auckland to take part in the ECOBABe trial exploring babies' gut microbiome after birth.

 The study is trying to find out whether giving c-section babies their mothers’ vaginal bacteria will result in them having similar gut bacteria to those they'd have if they were born vaginally.
 We will find out whether the bacteria colonise the babies’ gut, if taken orally when mixed in a small volume of sterile water.

 The study will measure the range and number of different types of gut bacteria of all the babies by analysing their stools (poo).
-This will show us whether there are differences in the gut bacteria of c-section and vaginally born babies.
-The study will also measure the babies’ weight, height and body fat composition.
+This will show us whether there are differences in the gut bacteria of c-section born babies given their mother’s bacteria compared to those which get a placebo.
+We will also see how the c-section babies gut bacteria differ from vaginally born babies.
+The study will also measure the babies’ weight, height and body fat composition

 Who can take part?

-We are looking for women who are having an elective caesarean section, as well as women planning a vaginal birth.
+We are recruiting women who are having an elective caesarean section at Auckland City, Middlemore, North Shore or Waitakere hospital, as well as women planning a vaginal birth in the Auckland region.

 What does the study involve?

-If you take part, you'll need to complete a background health questionnaire, as well as a diet and exercise diary for three days before your baby is born.
+If you take part, you'll need to complete background health, diet and exercise questionnaires before your baby is born.

-If you are having a planned c-section, you’ll need to visit the Liggins Institute one week beforehand to have blood and swabs taken.
-These will check for any infections that could be passed on to the baby (most of them are repeats of ones you will have already been tested for earlier in pregnancy).
-We are doing these extra tests because this research involves a slightly different way of doing things, requiring extra care to be taken.
-On the day of your caesarean, after you’ve been admitted to hospital, you’ll put a small gauze into your vagina, and remove it after about 30 minutes, before going to theatre.
+If you are having a planned (elective) c-section, you’ll need to visit the Liggins Institute one week beforehand to have blood and swabs taken.
+These will check for any infections that could be passed on to the baby (some of them are repeats of ones you will have already been tested for earlier in pregnancy).
+We are doing these extra tests because this research involves a different way of doing things, requiring extra care to be taken.
+On the day of your caesarean, after you’ve been admitted to hospital, we’ll meet you and give you a small gauze for you to put into your vagina, and remove after about 30 minutes, before going to theatre.

-The researchers will put the gauze into a small amount of sterile water.
-Soon after birth they will put some of this mixture into some babies mouths via a small syringe.
+We will then put the gauze into a small amount of sterile water.
+Soon after birth we will put some of this mixture into some babies mouths via a small syringe.
 Other babies will be given only sterile water (placebo).
+This is decided randomly, and you can find out if your baby received bacteria or just placebo at the end of the study.

-If you are planning a vaginal birth, you will only need to do the postnatal follow-up outlined below.
+If you are planning a vaginal birth, you will only need to do the antenatal questionnaires and the postnatal follow-up outlined below.

 Postnatal follow-up for all babies